ajbozarth/PciPy2020/README.md

 ## Creating a lab extension

-Once your binder instance of JupyterLab has started follow the steps below to learn how you can create and install a lab extension all from with JupyterLab
+Once your binder instance of JupyterLab has started, follow the steps below to learn how you can create and install a lab extension all from within JupyterLab

-1. From the launcher tab open a Terminal and run the following command to create a lab extension from a cookiecutter.
+1. From the launcher tab, open a Terminal and run the following command to create a lab extension from a cookiecutter.

     ```
     cookiecutter https://github.com/jupyterlab/extension-cookiecutter-ts
     ```

     Fill out the prompts (for our walkthrough the values do not matter) and then open the newly created directory in the file browser on the left.
-(Note: you may need to click the refresh icon for the new directory to display)
+(Note: you may need to click the refresh icon for the new directory to display.)

-1. In our newly created extension directory we will want to make some simple code changes.
-By default the new extension will only make a log to the browser console and we want it to do a little more than that.
+1. In our newly created extension directory, we will want to make some simple code changes.
+By default, the new extension will only log to the browser console and we want it to do a little more than that.

-    1. Edit `package.json` (to edit rather than view json files, right click the file and select Open With > Editor) then add the following to `dependencies` section:
+    1. Edit `package.json` (to edit rather than view json files, right-click the file and select Open With > Editor) then add the following to the `dependencies` section:

         ```
         "@jupyterlab/apputils": "^2.0.0",